 It’s been a while.

-[you’ll get the pictures when i’ll be done going through 9xx pictures i took…]
+[you’ll get the pictures when i’ll be done going through the 9xx pictures i took…]

 We slept in a hotel, in a traditional Japanese room, offering us a beautiful view on Nagasaki.
 Being in the outside onsen while watching the city was definitely a magic experience.
 The sunrise and the light waking us up through the window was also largely appreciated.